Rjmoodie/yardpass-upgrade/scripts/collect-udids.md

 ## Sample Email to Testers

 ```
-Subject: YardPass Beta Testing - Device Registration Required
+Subject: Liventix Beta Testing - Device Registration Required

 Hi [Tester Name],

-Thank you for agreeing to test YardPass!
+Thank you for agreeing to test Liventix!
 To install the app on your device, I need your device's UDID.

 Please follow these steps:
 1. Open this link on your iOS device: https://udid.tech